rsblox/local_rcc/README.md

 ## 📖 Explanation

-There are four steps to make a team test compatible with Player:
+There are four steps to make a local server compatible with Player:
 [setting a fast flag](#debuglocalrccserverconnection), [blocking an unhandled item](#clientqos),
 [compiling compatible bytecode](#bytecodeencoderclient),